teamsnap/pipe-ruby/README.md

 ## Skipping / Stopping Execution

-Prior to the execution of each method in the `through` array, `Pipe::Config#break?` is called with the current value of `subject`.
+At the beginning of each iteration, `Pipe::Config#stop_on` is called.
 If it returns truthy, execution will be stopped and the current value of subject will be returned.
 A falsey response will allow the execution to move forward.

-If the break test allows us to move forward, `Pipe::Config#skip?` will be called with the current value of `subject`.
-Truthy responses from this method will cause the existing value of subject to be carried to the next method without executing the current specified method.
-Falsey responses will allow normal execution of the currently specified method.
+If not stopped, `Pipe::Config#skip_on` will be called.
+Truthy responses will cause the current value of subject to be passed to the next iteration without calling the method specified in the current iteration.
+Falsey responses will allow the specified method to be called.

-## Testing

-I'll be adding tests in in the very near future.
-In the meantime, use at your own risk :)
+Both skip_on and stop_on will receive three arguments when they're called, the current value of subject, the method to be called on this iteration and the value of `#through`.

 ## Contributing

+First: please check out our [style guides](https://github.com/teamsnap/guides/tree/master/ruby)... we will hold you to them :)

 1. Fork it ( https://github.com/[my-github-username]/pipe-ruby/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Make sure you're green (`bundle exec rspec`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+6. Create a new Pull Request

+## Testing

+`bundle exec rspec`

+We like to have good coverage of each major feature.
+Before contributing with a PR, please make sure you've added tests and are fully green.